Fear

 Eastern meditation as taught in Hinduism, Buddhism, and the New Age attempts to remove worry by having devotees empty their minds.
 This is a satanic deception.
 Far more than nature abhors a vacuum and this practice tragically opens its practitioners to demonic influence and oppression, even possession (see Matthew 12:43-45).

 Biblical meditation as described in Joshua 1:8 and Psalm 1 is the precise opposite.
-Rather than emptying our minds, we instead fill them with God’s Word .
+Rather than emptying our minds, we instead fill them with God’s Word.
 We speak Scriptures aloud to ourselves until our faith in His goodness and mercy and grace and greatness supersedes any fears we may bring to the table resulting in our making good, wise, and courageous choices.

-Worrying is defined as our spending vast amounts of time and mental energy contemplating outcomes which may or may not happen in a future where we cannot visualize the goodness of God prevailing over the situation.
+Worrying can be defined as our spending vast amounts of time and mental energy contemplating outcomes which may or may not happen in a future where we cannot visualize the goodness of God prevailing over the situation.
 Such negative meditation literally attracts what we so greatly fear (see Job 3:25) whether by:

 1. Attracting and empowering demonic influences, or;